What is the Sharpe ratio, and what relevance does it have to the punt?

 What that means is that we are risking far more to achieve higher absolute returns.
 The ability to double your betting bank each year is enticing.
 But theoretically, we can use leverage to achieve a superior return with less risk by investing in the more conservative strategy.

-For investors, one of the key metrics to look for is the Sharpe Ratio.
-For some, it carries more weight than absolute returns.
+For investors, one of the key metrics to look for is the Sharpe Ratio and some consider it to be more important than absolute returns.

-Proponents of it say that earning a consistent return with lower variance is far more appealing than earning a high absolute return with wild swings
+Proponents say that earning a consistent return with lower variance is far more appealing than earning a high absolute return with wild swings.

 A portfolio approach